tifff-wang/PortionWise-Backend/README.md

 - **Data Layer (DL)** DL models are used for API requests.
 They encapsulate the data sent to and received from external APIs, ensuring that the application's internal data structures remain decoupled from the external service contracts.

-The following image indicates the data flow between laywe and components
+The following image indicates the data flow between layers and components

 ![](Public/data_model_naming_convention.png)